rugbyprof/4553-Spatial-DS/Assignments/10-Program-6/README.md

 This technique would work best with lots of cells.
 >
 >- The idea is to pass over the grid ___`N`___ number of times.
->- Each pass adds 1 to the current cell value.
->- You could also increment "adjacent" cells with each pass.
->    - Adjacent = 8 neighboring cells.
+>- Each pass you increment "adjacent" cells.
+Where _Adjacent_ = 8 neighboring cells.
 >- Depending on the number of passes, your "hot" areas will expand accordingly.

 #### Count Cities

-This method simply uses the "city' name to count the number of occurences around the world.
-A problem with this method is that the "city" value is "unknown" for over 6000 entries.
-So, here .....
+After writing the previous section (Grid Method), I prefer that spatial solution using geometries over this method.
+Why, because every object has a geometry, compared to this method of selecting and filter on "city" which has  6000 entries labeled as "unknown".
+Having said that, I did create a python dictionary

 After all xy coordinates have been placed in a cell, take the extreme values and assign a "heat" or color using the color function below: